-Press the MODE button to select energy source.
-There are three settings: LP (Gas Mode) - Refrigerator will operate on gas from the propane tank if the main valve is open and the tank contains gas.
+• Gas- Refrigerator will operate on gas from the propane tank if the main valve is open and the tank contains gas.

-AC (Electric Mode) - Refrigerator will operate on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.

-AU (Automatic Mode) - Refrigerator will automatically start operating on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.
-If electricity is lost, it will automatically switch over to LP gas operation if gas is available.
+- Auto- Refrigerator will operate on 120-VAC household current if the shoreline is connected or the auxiliary generator is running.
+If electricity is lost, it will automatically switch over to Gas operation if gas is available. - Temperature Setting- Start at the 'coldest' setting to ensure coldest temperature in the freezer compartment, then adjust warmer as necessary after cold\ food has been added. - 'On' Indicator Light- Glows steady when refrigerator is operating properly. - 'Gas' Indicator Light- Will flash if gas is not available.
+To operate the refrigerator you must provide 120VAC then switch to Auto operation.

-• Press the TEMP SET button to change temperature setting from 1 to 9 on display.
-Start at the 'coldest' setting to ensure coldest temperature in the freezer compartment, then adjust warmer as necessary after cold food has been added.
-The refrigerator will retain temperature more efficiently if food is already cold before placing inside.
+\ The refrigerator will retain temperature more efficiently if food is cold before placing inside.